Hofls/devops/database/relational/common/common.md

+### Architecture patterns
+* One DB, many microservice replicas
+    * Replicas read and write into same DB
+    * Replicas dynamically created and destroyed, based on load (usually in k8s)
+* One main DB, one DB replica (on standby), multiple microservice replicas
+    * If main DB fails, standby DB takes it place
+* One main DB, multiple DB replicas, multiple microservice replicas
+    * `CQRS` - Insert into main DB, read from replica DB (via load balancer)
+* `Sharding` - distributes data across different databases (each DB has only subset of data)
+    * If no space left - just add another shard (server), all new data will be stored there
+* `Federation` - splits database by domain (one db for users, another db for products)

 ### High level (abstract)
 * `Relational` - data stored in tables (with rows and columns), has ACID transactions, in CAP choses CP
     * Use cases: